Prescription for Wellness: A free member resource for getting and staying healthy

 Lifestyle management means working with experts to start making healthy choices.

 You will learn healthy behaviors that can lower your risk of disease and improve your quality of life.
-Our health coaches are available for individual or group appointments.
+Our care managers are available for individual or group appointments.
 Below are common condition management topics:

 - Weight management: You will learn how to make healthier food choices while enjoying tasty meals.
-Coaches will also teach you how to add activity to your days to help you reach your weight goal.
+Care managers will also teach you how to add activity to your days to help you reach your weight goal.

 - Physical activity: You’ll learn how making small lifestyle changes can help you build a foundation for better fitness and avoid many chronic conditions.

 - Tobacco cessation: Quitting tobacco is one of the healthiest changes you can make.
-A coach can tell you about counseling, treatment options, and support that can help you live tobacco-free.
+A care manager can tell you about counseling, treatment options, and support that can help you live tobacco-free.

 - Stress management: Many chronic diseases and primary care visits are due to stress.
-A coach can teach you how to better manage your stress and help you to become more resilient.
+A care manager can teach you how to better manage your stress and help you to become more resilient.

 - Nutrition basics: With this program, you’ll learn how to make healthy, tasty food choices.
 You will also learn how important good nutrition is for your health.

-- Diabetes prevention: Our health coaches will work to help you avoid developing diabetes.
+- Diabetes prevention: Our health care managers will work to help you avoid developing diabetes.
 They will also help you make a plan to reach a healthy weight, eat better, and be more active.

 - Healthy families: Lifestyle changes are easier to make if everyone in your family works together.
-You can work with a coach on a plan to address your family’s health and wellness issues.
+You can work with a care manager on a plan to address your family’s health and wellness issues.

 Lifestyle management is available to people of all ages.
 You can get help by phone, online, or through the RxWell app.